TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationOverview.rst

 While Frontend TypoScript is used to steer the rendering of the frontend, TSconfig is used to configure **backend** details for backend users.
 Using TSconfig it is possible to enable or disable certain views, change the editing interfaces, and much more.
-All that without coding a single line of PHP. `TSconfig` can be set on a page (Page TSconfig), as well as a user / group (User TSconfig) basis.
+All that without coding a single line of PHP. `TSconfig` can be set on a page (page TSconfig), as well as a user / group (user TSconfig) basis.

 TSconfig uses the same syntax as Frontend TypoScript, the syntax is outlined in detail